confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 --------------

-The fastest way to get started with ksqlDB is to use a docker-compose file that defines a ksqlDB stack that has the necessary components:
+The fastest way to get started with ksqlDB is to use a docker-compose file that defines a ksqlDB stack with the necessary components:

 - {{ site.zk }}
 - {{ site.ak }}